-InterContinental Hotels Group Plc (IHG) climbed 3.7 percent after UBS AG recommended the shares.
+InterContinental Hotels Group Plc (IHG) climbed 2.1 percent after UBS AG recommended the shares.
 HSBC Holdings Plc (HSBA) led banks higher.
-Dixons Retail Plc (DXNS) surged to to its highest price since September 2008 after agreeing to sell its Turkish operations and receiving an offer for its Pixmania unit.
+Dixons Retail Plc (DXNS) surged to its highest price since September 2008 after agreeing to sell its Turkish operations and getting an offer for its Pixmania unit.
 GlaxoSmithKline Plc fell after an experimental drug failed to help skin-cancer patients.

-The FTSE 100 Index (UKX) gained 50.52 points, or 0.8 percent, to 6,525.26 at 9:23 a.m. in London.
-The gauge fell 3.1 percent in August as concern grew the Federal Reserve will start reducing stimulus measures this year and that the U.S. and its allies will take military action against Syria.
-The broader FTSE All-Share Index also climbed 0.8 percent today, while Ireland’s ISEQ Index rose 0.9 percent.
+The FTSE 100 Index (UKX) rose 57.7 points, or 0.9 percent, to 6,532.44 at the close in London, its highest level since Aug.
+14. The gauge lost 3.1 percent last month as concern grew the Fed will decide to cut bond purchases at its Sept.
+17-18 meeting and the U.S. and its allies will take military action against Syria.
+The broader FTSE All-Share Index also increased 0.9 percent today, while Ireland’s ISEQ Index rose 1.3 percent.

-Bank of England officials will probably maintain the stock of bond purchases 375 billion pounds ($585 billion) and hold its bank rate at 0.5 percent this month, economists forecast in Bloomberg surveys.
-The decisions are due at noon in London, after the Monetary Policy Committee meets for the first time since the central bank introduced forward guidance.
+Bank of England officials maintained the stock of bond purchases at 375 billion pounds ($585 billion) and held the bank rate at 0.5 percent this month, matching economists’ forecasts in Bloomberg surveys.

 In the U.S., demand for automobiles and housing helped boost growth in the world’s biggest economy, the Fed said in its Beige Book survey.